recolic/ExternalCrosshairOverlay/Readme.md

 #### Note : Configs are stored at `%APPDATA%\CrosshairOverlay` folder.
 Delete files to hard-reset the config.

+### Crosshair Scaling by lower values

+To make minor adjustments, focus the slider by clicking it, then press the buttons left/right arrow keys(or up/down) It should change by 0.01 points in that case, whereas clicking on either side of the slider with mouse should change by 0.1 points

 ### Notice (16 Jan, 2019)
 __ECO__ was developed as a prototype.
 Therefore, there will be no further enhancements to the app __AFTER__ milestone 0.2.2 is reached.